The Dressmaker (Ham novel): Plot

 Tilly and Teddy make love, then, later on top of a silo, he tells her of the fun he had as a boy, jumping into the town's wheat bins.
 He then proceeds to do it, despite Tilly's warning cries.
 The silo holds sorghum instead of wheat, and Teddy suffocates as he sinks into the grain.

 Tilly remains in town, and as the townsfolk blame her for Ted's death and abandon her again, she begins making clothing for the neighbouring towns' women.
 A town-based rivalry begins.
 Then Molly Dunnage dies.
 Shortly afterwards, one of the town's meanest gossips is critically injured while she is snooping, and the town's chemist drowns.
 Both of these deaths are accidents.
 Tilly proceeds to tell the town councilman's wife, Marigold Pettyman, the truth about Tilly's heritage and Stewart's death, that Councilman Evan Pettyman is Tilly's father and he has also been drugging Marigold and assaulting her at night.
 Marigold then murders her husband and attempts to commit suicide using the same drug her husband used on her.

 The sergeant is horrified when a District Inspector comes to investigate the sudden surge of deaths.
 Tilly, while fitting one of the women from the neighbouring town, hears of an upcoming Eisteddfod and suggests that drama should be included.
 The local townsfolk come to her to make the costumes for their version of Macbeth, which they do not know and want to have staged in Baroque costumes.
 Tilly refuses to do so unless she is paid for past work and upfront for the costumes.
 The money is taken from funds which should have been sent off to insure the town's buildings.
 Tilly makes all the costumes, and watches as the entire town departs to either participate or watch the performance.
-She then covers the town in petrol and sets her house on fire, taking only her sewing machine, Tilly leaves by train, leaving the burnt town for the locals to discover after the show.
+She then covers the town in petrol and sets her house on fire, taking only her sewing machine.
+Tilly departs by train, leaving the burnt town for the locals to discover after the show.